 Causes of TMD

 - Teeth clenching or grinding: As well as affecting your teeth negatively, this can have a serious impact on your jaw muscles and TMJ.
-It’s difficult to manage, as it often happens subconsciously in your sleep, but at our Bayside family dentistry we have a range of techniques to assist with reducing teeth grinding.

 - Trauma to the jaw: A sharp knock or blow to the face can lead to your TMJ being knocked out of alignment.